bsdz/symbolize/README.md

 # To Do

 There is still lots to do initially implementing finite types and natural numbers.
-Futher into the project I would like to implement some simple symbolic manipulations and perhaps even implement Gruntz (http://www.cybertester.com/data/gruntz.pdf)
+Further into the project I would like to implement some simple symbolic manipulations and perhaps even implement Gruntz (http://www.cybertester.com/data/gruntz.pdf)

 # References

-[BN] Programming in Martin-Lofs Type Theory - Bengt Nordstrom [ST] Type Theory & Functional Programming - Simon Thompson
+* [BN] Programming in Martin-Lofs Type Theory - Bengt Nordstrom
+* [ST] Type Theory & Functional Programming - Simon Thompson